 Welcome!
 I’m a PhD Candidate at the Wilf Family Department of Politics at NYU.

 Some of my other projects analyze the impact of emotions, in particular fear, on collective action.
-In a paper accepted for publication at the Journal of Theoretical Politics, along with my coauthors Lauren Young and Mateo Vasquez, I find that, counterintuitively, fear under some circumstances can increase citizens’ willingness to participate in a protest or revolt against the regime.
+In a paper published at the Journal of Theoretical Politics, along with my coauthors Lauren Young and Mateo Vasquez-Cortes, I find that, counterintuitively, fear under some circumstances can increase citizens’ willingness to participate in a protest or revolt against the regime.

 My research has been funded by the CESS Lab at NYU, the Public Safety Lab at NYU and the International Foundation for Research in Experimental Economics (IFREE).

 Before coming to NYU I studied a BA in Economics and a BA in Political Science at ITAM in Mexico City and worked as an analyst for the Public Finance and Infrastructure team at Evercore Partners and as an independent consultant.
-In my free time I enjoy watching baseball (I’m an avid Mets fan) and football and discovering new international cuisines.
+In my free time I enjoy watching baseball and football (I’m an avid NY Mets and KC Chiefs fan) and discovering new international cuisines.

 You can contact me at email@example.com